sphinx-doc/sphinx/doc/usage/domains/c.rst

 .. c:namespace-push:: @alias

-Sometimes it may be helpful list declarations elsewhere than their main documentation, e.g., when creating a synopsis of an interface.
+Sometimes it may be helpful to list declarations elsewhere than their main documentation, e.g., when creating a synopsis of an interface.
 The following directive can be used for this purpose.